 Northern Italy has world-wide famous stunning lakes.
 I took this photo of my friend Erica last year at Lake Maggiore.
 It’s one of my favourites from Italy as we were there just by chance and right on time for sunset –we were actually going to the toilet lol–.
 If I had planned it, I’m sure it wouldn’t have worked!
 So thumbs up for physiological needs!

 Among friends, family, food and medieval villages: life in Castiglione Olona

-This little village from the 13th century actually deserves all my love and devotion.
-This is my favourite place in Italy.
+This village from the 13th century actually deserves all my love and devotion.
+It might not make the ranks of the best Italian medieval towns and cities as it’s quite off the beaten track, but still!
+It’s 100% worth it.
+This is my favorite place in Italy.
 Where my friend Erica and her family live, where they welcomed us with open arms and all the generosity humans are capable of.